wp-plugins/testimonial-master/readme.txt

 On each page, there is a "?" next to the page title.
 Clicking on it will bring up a small help window that will assist you on that page.

 = I'm still having trouble.
 What do I do? =
-If you still have any trouble, feel free to use the widget on the help within the plugin to contact me and I will help you.
+If you still have any trouble, feel free to use the widget on the help page within the plugin to contact me and I will help you.

+= I need a lot of help setting up my testimonials, what can you do to help? = We now offer a monthly premium support plan that offers priority response, access to a premium support-only forum, and includes 1-on-1 training!
+For details, visit our services page: (http://mylocalwebstop.com/services/)

+= Do you offer any 1-on-1 training to assist me in using this plugin? = We now offer an installation service that includes 1-on-1 training as well as a monthly support plan that includes 1-on-1 training.
+For details, visit our services page: (http://mylocalwebstop.com/services/)

 = I have an idea, how do I contact you? =
-Feel free to use the widget on the quiz dashboard within the plugin or from the contact page at mylocalwebstop.com.
+Feel free to use the widget on the widget on the help page within the plugin or from the contact page at mylocalwebstop.com.

 == Screenshots ==